 The spies seemed just like any other all-American married couple.
 They lived in an upper-middle class neighborhood on a suburban street, where their two daughters rode pink tricycles up and down the block.
 They were friendly with their neighbors, and cheered on American sports teams.
 But, FBI agents suddenly arrested them along with nine other people across the country.
 These normal-seeming parents were Russian spies, deep undercover.
-So, who is spying on us?
-And what are they looking for?
+Why were they spying on us?
 Listen to former Director General of MI5 and spy novelist Stella Rimington discuss the accused Russian spies’ goals and tactics.

 Story Length: 4:34

 Socrative users can import these questions using the following code: SOC-1234